-If your baby is gagging on foods, first slow things down.
-Start with things like purees with soft chunks of boiled veggies or fruit in them.
+If your baby is gagging while having food or trying to chew on food, consider giving him purees with soft chunks of boiled veggies or boiled fruit in them.
 Dab the puree with a spoon on your baby’s mouth or the end of his tongue.
 Let him take it in and swallow it on his own.
 Soon, he will be able to take those bigger chunks and even a spoonful in a few weeks.
-Watch his reactions and he will let you know what he can take.
-Do not mollycoddle him as he does need to develop his gagging reflex.
-You do not want your baby to miss out on the joy of pizza, do you?!
+Watch his reactions and he will let you know what he can swallow.
+Do not force him to eat as he needs to develop his gagging reflex.
 To your delight, one day he may even grab the spoon from you and attempt to feed himself.
 The bonus here is he will practice and improve his gripping skills in this manner.

-Potentially, a baby gags on a bottle when the flow is too quick for him.
+Your baby may gag on a bottle if the flow from the bottle is too quick for him.
 Either switch to a nipple with a smaller outlet or feed him smaller amounts.
 Imagine having to chug an entire jug in one go when your gag reflex is much more sensitive, this is what your baby is going through.

-This is the part that freaks most parents out and thankfully, it is pretty easy to tell them apart.
+This is the part that freaks most parents out but thankfully, it is pretty easy to tell them apart.
 Remember, the newborn gag reflex is delicate so gagging is very common.
-The main differentiator is sound.
-Use your ears.
+The main differentiator is the sound.
 Your baby will make noises when he is gagging as the food makes its way out of his mouth.
 When he is choking, you will not hear a thing.
-This is why you need to be vigilant when he is eating and why small things that the little devil will happily put in his mouth, need to be kept out of reach.
+This is why you need to be vigilant while he chews his food.
+You must also keep small things out of his reach or your little devil will happily put them in his mouth.

-When he is gagging, your baby could look frustrated but when choking he could look like he is in pain, in terror or struggling to breathe.
-If he is choking, his airways are partially or fully blocked.
-Consequently, he is not getting enough oxygen and his face, the area around his mouth or his lips will turn blue.
-He will start to cough as he attempts to clear his airway while gagging, he will sputter or cough only a little.
-Do not worry if he chokes once and you clear their airway, continue with weaning him and keep a watchful eye on him.
+While gagging, your baby could seem frustrated but while choking on to something, he will be in pain.
+He might even struggle to breathe.
+If he is choking, his airways will be partially or fully blocked.
+As a result, he may not get enough oxygen and his face, the area around his mouth or his lips would turn blue.
+He will start coughing as he attempts to clear his airway while gagging.
+He may even sputter or cough only a little.
+Do not worry if he chokes once and you clear his airway, continue weaning him and be careful.